Chandradwip: History

 The Durga Sagar was excavated by Raja Shiv Narayan in 1780 and named after his wife Rani Durgabati.

 Map of the Bákarganj District, including areas contained within the Pargana Chandradwip.

 The history of Chandradwip goes back to the era of Chandra Period.

 Chandradwip was successively ruled by the Mauryas, Guptas and the Palas.
-Towards the end of the 10th century A.D., the Chandra Dynasty gave this region a "distinct political identity".
+Towards the end of the 10th century A.D., this region was occupied by Traillokyachandra from the Chandra Dynasty.
 Many Chinese and European travellers left accounts about this principality.
-The earliest Chinese accounts describe this region as "a famous place for the worship of the Hindu-Buddha-Tantric deity Tara".
 The Temple of Tara was situated near the seashore.
 It was visible from the sea.
 According to Banglapedia, Chandragomin, the sixth-century grammarian, is assumed to have written his hymns on Tara here.
 In a manuscript of 1015 A.D., the Tara-Temple was mentioned.

 Deva dynasty

 The Chandras were succeeded by the Deva Dynasty of Bikrampur.
 Danauja Rai was an independent Kayastha king who ruled in eastern Bengal, with his capital initially at Vikramapura and later at Suvarnagrama.
 He is widely identified as the progenitor of the Deva dynasty, which issued coins and ruled over eastern parts of the former Sena Empire, including Chandradwip.
 In 1282, he entered into an agreement with Sultan Balban of Delhi to cooperate in his campaign against Tughral Tughan Khan.
 After a brief period of confusion, the Deva Dynasty occupied this region and established their capital at Kachua.
 They were followed by the Basu and Mitra Majumdar families.
 The kingdom was a vassal state of the Sultanate of Bengal up until the fall of the Hussain Shahi dynasty in 1538.

 Chandradwip emerged as a center of the elite Kayastha and Brahmin communities during the reign of Raja Ramaballav.
 Under his grandson, Raja Hariballav, the kingdom witnessed a notable social reform when he abolished the traditional practice of dowry among the Kayasthas, permitting only a nominal gift based on the social status and dignity of the bride and groom.
 During the reigns of Krishnaballav and Hariballav, the region saw the arrival of Muslim merchants and traders, who began introducing Islam to the local population.

 Raja Jaideva who ruled afterwards established diplomatic relations with the Sultanate of Bengal, officially marking Chandradwip’s status as a vassal state.
 As he had no sons, his daughter Kamala succeeded him.
 Queen Kamala and her sister Vidyasundari undertook significant public works, including the excavation of lakes and ponds to address the shortage of potable water in the Bakla region.
 One of the most notable projects was the creation of a large pond, later associated with a legendary account of her self-sacrifice, which became a part of local Barisailla oral tradition.
 The pond, known as Kamala Ranir Dighi, symbolises both her dedication to her subjects and the Bengali folklore surrounding her tragic death.